qualityshepherd/brine/posts/southern_coast.md

 ### SITUATIONS

 2. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
 They've sent a desperate plea to the Monastery for aid.
-Boss Bartok's crew (#1405) is barricaded in camp after losing their third logger.
+Boss Bartok’s crew (#1405) is barricaded in camp after losing their third man.
-1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _bursting_ with treasure when it sank.
-Rumors of a "ghost ship" seen off the coast are well established but a witness swears that it's The Crown's Fury.
+1. The ghosts in Greever's Lighthouse (#0209) summon The Crown's Fury with their beacon.
+The ship rises and falls with the tide, captain and crew bound to its deck while Ida remains trapped ashore.
+They signal desperately across the water.
+The treasure is real, but protected by ghost pirates.
+A bargain might free them both—if struck before the tide turns.
 1. A local herbalist seeks brave adventurers to retrieve herbs that grow deep within the West Marshes, promising silver and potent potions as reward.
 He discreetly supplies the followers of both "The River" _and_ the Lost Druid; knowledge that would please neither party.
-1. An infamous game hunter, and friend to the Northern Kings, will pay handsomely for help finding/tracking/killing a wendigo.
+1. **Dakota Lancaster** (`Ranger, King's Hound, The Chain`), an infamous game hunter and friend to the Northern Kings, will pay handsomely for help capturing a live wendigo... though a freshly-bitten logger would work just as well—easier transport north.
 1. A Duke's son found a treasure map leading to the Isle of Wights and has not been heard from for a week.
 His last letter mentioned white berries that heal any wound.
-1. A messenger from the Northern Kings needs safe passage to Yagul Fane.
-They're carrying sensitive documents about the royal funding of both institutions.
-1. Lady Goodknight of the Fae Court demands the return of all fae artifacts; no exceptions.
-Generous rewards await those who comply.
+The Duke offers silver for his return, dead or alive.
+1. One of The River's followers (#0502) has broken a Fae contract.
+She wears a magical mask that shows  observers what they _least_ wish to see. **Lord Ebonchain's** (`Fae Lord, Debt Collector, Calculating Gaze`) caravan hunts her, but even Fae eyes slide away.
 1. The Prison of Mon is _quietly_ investigating why their binding runes are weakening.
 They suspect the Hag Kalg but it's actually the Lost Druid syphoning their power.
-1. A Northern King's bastard hides among the followers of "The River".
-Royal agents—aka assassins—seek his "safe return".
+1. **Meric Blackwood** (`Assassin, The Rope, Calculating`) arrives at Yagul Fane posing as a royal messenger, hunting a King's bastard hidden among the Dustfolk since infancy.
+The child is marked with the King's sigil. **Magistra Elden Korr** (`Enchanter, Northern Accent, Ambitious`) is more than happy to assist and hires the party to assist in rounding up Dustfolk for "inspection".
+Resisters are found hanging at dawn, a royal seal pinned to his tongue.
+1. **Meric Blackwood** (`Assassin, The Rope, Calculating`) arrives at Yagul Fane posing as a royal messenger, hunting a King's bastard hidden among the Dustfolk since infancy.
+The child is marked with the King's sigil. **Magistra Elden Korr** (`Enchanter, Northern Accent, Ambitious`) is eager to help, hiring the party to assist in rounding up Dustfolk for "inspection".
+By dawn, the first to resist is found hanging—a royal seal pinned through his tongue.
-1. Maude's bees are dying and Harlan's famous hops are the likely cause.
+1. Maude's bees (#1004) are dying and Harlan's famous hops (#0904) are the likely cause.
 Both businesses are crucial to the Monastery's beer production.
+Druidic sabotage is the real culprit—poison masked as natural blight, targeting the monastery's economic power.
-1. Jailers report Hag Kalg whispering in an unknown language; prisoners in adjacent cells complain about dreams of a dark dragon.
-Through those dreams she's building a network.
+1. Jailers report Hag Kalg (#0305) whispering in an unknown language; prisoners in adjacent cells complain about dreams of a dark dragon.
+Through these dreams she's building a network.
+Dreamers wake weary and their shadows _not quite their own_.
+1. The Hollow Sister (#1403) plots her return to the Starwoods.
+She requires the ashes of her rotting tree (#1505) returned to her—a favor owed in return.
+A Lamp Boy leads the party to the Border Lands (#0307) where she waits to make her offer.
+Burning that cursed ground will announce them to every root and raven in the forest.

 ### RUMORS